-A representative of GACUM, Mr. Stanley Ofori commended the UEW Co-operative Credit Union Limited and encouraged the Union to keep on improving what we were doing.
-Mr. Peter Schurler of DSIK - Germany also extended his fraternal greetings.
-He also commended UEW Co-operative Credit Union Limited after he went through the accounts presented.
+GACUM, Mr. represented the Union.
+He commended the UEW Cooperative Credit Union Limited and encouraged the Union to keep on improving what we were doing.

+Mr. Peter Schurler of GSIK - Germany also extended his fraternal greetings.
+He also commended UEW Co-operative Credit Union Limited after he had gone through the accounts presented.
 He touched on the increment of total assets and membership within the reviewed periods and challenged the Leadership to continue the good works.

-Mr. William Acheampong, Regional Director, Department of Cooperatives, Central Region, thanked the members for the opportunity to address them.
+Mr. William Acheampong, Regional Director, Credit Union thanked the members for the opportunity.
 He informed the members that the Credit Union Decree 252 of 1968 is mandatory for the Board of Directors to render accounts to members every year.
-Again, he said that the Credit Union is a democratic Union and the AGM is the highest decision making body.
+Again, he said that the Credit Union is a democratic Union and the AGM is the highest decision-making body.
 He stressed the differences between the Credit Union and the Micro Finance.
-He explained that the Micro Finance is individual based capital venture, unlike the Credit Union, which is for all members with the minimum shares.
-He expressed his regret for the total number of staff present for the 20thAGM as compared to the community members.
+He explained that Micro Finance is an individual-based capital venture, unlike the Credit Union, which is for all members with the minimum shares.
+He expressed his regret for the total number of staff present for the 20th AGM as compared to the community members.
 He reiterated that the government does not provide Credit Unions grants or loans.
 Finally, he concluded that members should increase their savings and decrease withdrawals.
-He encouraged members to take loans because the interests is shared by all.
+He encouraged members to take loans and the interests should be shared by all.